-From December 11 2022, there's an ongoing 3h15-connection between Interlaken and Montreux with new rolling stock: the GoldenPass Express.
+There's an ongoing 3h15-connection between Interlaken and Montreux with new rolling stock: the GoldenPass Express.
 It can switch from standard gauge (beween Interlaken and Zweisimmen) to narrow gauge (between Zweisimmen and Montreux).
-If you travel with this train, you don't have to change trains in Zweisimmen anymore.
+If you travel with this train, you don't have to change trains in Zweisimmen.